-Open Awards has begun work to create course materials to support blended and online learning for the 2018-19 and hope to build on the materials.
+During academic year 2018/19, Open Awards begun work to create course materials to support blended and online learning.
+This year, we hope to continue to build on these materials and seek your feedback on them.
 These materials are subject to scrutiny and quality assurance prior to publishing.